hrimfisk/hrimfisk.github.io/_posts/2024-03-05-diablo2-style-item-generator.md

 }
 </style>

-This project was accepted into the AAU 2024 Spring Show and the image below is the poster I created with the help of Robert Grasso
+This project was accepted into the AAU 2024 Spring Show and the image below is my poster
 <div class="dont-print">
   <img src="/assets/springShowPoster.png" alt="closePalette" width="800" height="1200">
   This is the video I created for the presentation